Abortion With a Smiley Face

-For those who consider themselves pro-choice, you would think they’d greet the recent debuts of Emily Letts and Gillian Robspierre with enthusiasm.
-Ms. Letts, as you’ll recall, recently posted a video of her abortion procedure on the Internet, along with an upbeat piece in Cosmopolitan explaining why she had filmed it.
+Pro-choice advocates ought to celebrate the recent film debuts of Emily Letts and Gillian Robspierre.
+Emily Letts posted a video of her abortion procedure on the Internet, along with an upbeat piece in Cosmopolitan explaining why she had filmed it.
 Gillian Robspeirre wrote and directed a romantic comedy, Obvious Child, which tells the story of a stand-up comedienne named Donna Stern who decides to have an abortion after she gets pregnant from a one-night stand.

 Both works feature a hip, intelligent, twenty-something single woman who neglected to use birth control (or whose lover neglected to use it).
 Both works are un-abashedly pro-choice, or more accurately, pro-abortion.
 In them, you won’t find any of the messy agonizing and difficult decision-making that, for decades, pro-choice advocates have insisted are part and parcel of every abortion choice.

 In her Cosmo piece, Ms. Letts said she wanted to show a “positive” abortion story, and help women “stop the guilt” that they “inhale from all directions.”
 Ms. Robspierre’s aim was to make a comedy about “a confidence-based abortion [with] very little stigma of judgment and shame crowding it.”